Twenty Utilities Join

 Want to Join?

-As a member-led communications cooperative, Ruralite Services has powered efficient communications since 1954.
+As a member-led communications cooperative, Pioneer Utility Resources has powered efficient communications since 1954.
 We have members in 16 states, from Alaska to Florida.
 But membership isn’t required to benefit from the co-op’s communication skills.
-Ruralite regularly partners more than 100 utilities in 25 states, providing everything from websites and social media support to print and digital publications.
+We regularly partner with more than 100 utilities in 25 states, providing everything from websites and social media support to print and digital publications.

 To join, you must subscribe to at least one of our services and be a public power utility (electric co-op, public utility district or municipal utility).
 Statewide and regional associations with primarily public power members may join, too.